avantrec/soco-cli/README.md

                     unset the active speaker, e.g., enter '-1'.
     'actions'   :   Show the list of SoCo-CLI actions.
     'exit'      :   Exit the program.
 '0' also works.
-    'help'      :   Show this help message.
+    'help', '?' :   Show this help message.
     'rescan'    :   If your speaker doesn't appear in the 'speakers' list, use this to perform a more comprehensive scan.
     'speakers'  :   List the names of all available speakers